-Reason Number Two: Lip liners can be found in many colors.
 If you look at just one brand's lip liners, you may find a limited selection of colors.
 However, if you search a lot of brands together, say, at a drugstore, you will find a wide array of colors at your disposal.
 One brand's "nude" lip liner may be too pinkish for you, while another brand's "nude" will be more beige.
 My personal favorite nude lip liner is Jordana's lip liner in Latte, found in drugstores.
 It is a beige nude with hardly any pink in it.
-There are cosmetic brands that have a wide selection of lip liner colors; MAC Cosmetics has a wonderful palette of distinct, colorful lip liners, my favorite being Auburn, which delivers a rich brownish red.
+There are cosmetic brands that have a wide selection of lip liner colors; MAC Cosmetics has a wonderful palette of distinct, colorful lip liners, my favorite being Auburn, which delivers a rich brownish-red.

-Reason Number Three: Many lip liners are inexpensive.
 For the most part, I can tell no difference between my drugstore lip liners and my department store lip liners.
 The only exceptions are the ones that come from the very inexpensive brands like Wet n Wild.
 These lip pencils, while usually costing about 99 cents a pencil, tend to be too hard and not deposit color on your lips easily.
 Other than that, you can get wonderful lip liners in the drugstore that cost anywhere from around $4.00 to $7.00.
-My favorite lip liner of all time is one by Rimmel called Cafe au Lait, which is under $4.00 at my local drugstore.
-It is a brownish red that gives me a rich, creamy, matte lipstick that stays on all day.
+My favorite lip liner of all time is one by Rimmel called Cafe Au Lait, which is under $4.00 at my local drugstore.
+It is a brownish-red that gives me a rich, creamy, matte lipstick that stays on all day.
 I can't buy enough of them (even though I appear to be trying to given how many I have).
 If you are on a tight budget but want a department store-quality lip product, lip liners are well worth checking out.

-Reason Number Four: You don't need an extra product to line your lips with.
 It seems silly to point this out, but this really is a bonus.
 Instead of having two lip products in your purse, you only have one.
-This is handy for small purse, and also if you just want to feel you have simplified your makeup routine.
+This is handy for a small purse, and also if you just want to feel you have simplified your makeup routine.
 If you, like me, like the look of a line around your lips and are worried that you won't get that with just a lip liner, don't be; you can still create that look by going over the outline of your lips a few times more than normal, which will create that effect.

-Since you most likely have at least one lip liner lying around (or not, that's ok, no judgement here), try making it your lipstick.
+Since you most likely have at least one lip liner lying around (or not, that's okay, no judgment here), try making it your lipstick.
 You might have a little epiphany of your own.